 7. As of Ubuntu 13.04 Raring, the total number of Ubuntu packages is over 37,500, and total package size is over 45 GB.

-8. Ubuntu One, which is personal cloud storage integrated with Ubuntu, runs on Amazon S3.
+8. Ubuntu One, which was personal cloud storage integrated with Ubuntu, but not has been deprecated, ran on Amazon S3.

 9. Mark Shuttleworth, the founder of the Ubuntu Project, is the second self-funded space tourist in the world.
 The ticket to his space trip in 2002 was $20 million dollars.